bcgov/aps-infra-platform/documentation/how-to/create-gateway-service.md

 Service configuration is stored in a GatewayService object in the API Services Portal.
-GatewayServices can be crafted from a template or generated from an OpenAPI specification.
-This guide contains information on both template and OpenAPI based implementations.
+GatewayServices can be crafted from a template or generated from an OpenAPI specification, both of which are explained below.

 Once you have created a GatewayService, its functionality can be extended with our [Supported Plugins](/gateway/AVAILABLE-PLUGINS.md).
 They are essentially modular components